hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 hardware.nvidia.powerManagement.enable = true;
 ```

+{{< callout >}}

+According to Nvidia, suspend / wakeup issues should be solved on the Nvidia open
+drivers.
+If it still doesn't work and you're using the open drivers, it may be
+worth trying the proprietary ones, just in case.

+{{< /callout >}}

 # Still having issues?

 If you're still having issues after following this guide, you can join the